 Ellen: Yes, that was Kelly van der Veer who participated in Big Brother, she was one of the first transgender women on Dutch television.
 I was still a teenager at that time.
 It was then that I suddenly realized that my dress-up activities might not just be a hobby.

-Monika: Did you have any transgender sisters around you that supported you during the transition?
+Monika: Did you have any transgender sisters or friends supporting you during your transition?

 Ellen: During my early days of transition, I had the privilege of having a close trans woman friend.
 Our friendship was significant as we navigated our personal journeys together.
 Although our paths eventually diverged for reasons unrelated to her gender identity, the experience allowed me to gain a deeper understanding and appreciation for the challenges faced by trans individuals.